-Highly regarded as one of the most popular Hakka dish in South East Asian countries like Malaysia, Singapore and Thailand, as well as in China.
+Highly regarded as one of the most popular Hakka dish in South East Asian countries.
+Including countries like Malaysia, Singapore and Thailand, as well as in China.
 Commonly served as a street food or hawker food and specialty chain restaurants in these countries.
-In Australia, some Chinese yum cha restaurants serve stuffed eggplants or stuffed tofu with minced meat mixture and braised in yellow bean sauce as dim sums.
-This is a very healthy and delicious dish for any special occasions, especially for the holiday seasons, it is also a fantastic showpiece on a platter for all your family and friends.
+In Australia, some Chinese yum cha restaurants serve stuffed eggplants or stuffed tofu with minced meat mixture.
+And they braise these stuffed dishes in yellow bean sauce as dim sums.
+This is a very healthy and delicious dish for any special occasions.
+Especially for the holiday seasons, it is also a fantastic showpiece on a platter for all your family and friends.

-Mackerel is an oily fish that is not only rich in protein but also has very high level of omega-3 and omega-6 fatty acids.
-It is also an excellent source of vitamin A, vitamin B3 (niacin), vitamin B6 (pyridoxine), vitamin B9 (folate or folic acid), vitamin B12, vitamin C (ascorbic acid), vitamin D, vitamin E, vitamin K and choline.
+Mackerel is an oily fish that is not only rich in protein.
+But also has very high level of omega-3 and omega-6 fatty acids.
+It is also an excellent source of vitamin B3 (niacin), vitamin B6 (pyridoxine), vitamin B9 (folate) and vitamin B12.
+As well as vitamin A, vitamin C (ascorbic acid), vitamin D, vitamin E, vitamin K and choline.
 Minerals are also abundant in this fish, including calcium, copper, iron, magnesium, phosphorous, potassium, sodium, selenium and zinc.
 Mackerel also has the antioxidant coenzyme Q10.

-The health benefits of eating oily fish like mackerel, salmon, sardine and halibut are well known.
-Some of the many health benefits are the essential fatty acids in the oily fish help thin the blood and result in better blood flow, lower blood pressure and reduce bad cholesterol in the body, improving cardiovascular health by preventing heart and coronary heart diseases.
+Many people are aware of the health benefits of eating oily fish like mackerel, salmon, sardine and halibut.
+Besides, some of the many health benefits are the essential fatty acids in the oily fish.
+Which help thin the blood and result in better blood flow.
+Plus lower blood pressure and reduce bad cholesterol in the body.
+Overall, improving cardiovascular health by preventing heart and coronary heart diseases.
 The coenzyme Q10 prevents cell damage and together with omega-3 fatty acids may prevent breast, prostate and bowel cancers.
 The high level of omega-3 fatty acids help promote healthy central nervous system and prevent dementia and Alzheimer’s disease.
 The omega-3 fatty acids also has anti-inflammatory composite that help reduce the symptoms of rheumatoid arthritis.